santyr/Galactic_Lottery/README.md

 # Galactic_Lottery

 This Python script attempts to find a private key that matches a specific set of Bitcoin addresses associated with Satoshi Nakamoto, the pseudonymous creator of Bitcoin.
 It uses a combination of cryptographic functions and a bloom filter approach to efficiently search for matching keys by generating random private keys and checking them against a predefined set.
+It was written to attempt to illustrate just how difficult it is to "hack" a bitcoin key.

 ## How It Works